ameisner/lsst_decam_recipe/README.md

 ### calibrations

 Now we need to bring the calibrations into our Butler repository.
 The calibration products considered here are the flats, biases and defect lists.
-We begin by making a base directory for calibrations within the Butler repo:
+We begin by making a top-level directory for calibrations within the Butler repo:

 ```
 mkdir DATA/CALIB